jruels/kube-admin/labs/persistent-storage/index.md

 # Deploying WordPress on GKE with Persistent Disks and Cloud SQL

 This tutorial shows you how to set up a single-replica WordPress deployment on Google Kubernetes Engine (GKE) using a MySQL database.
-In this lab you will use Cloud SQL, which provides a managed version of MySQL.
-WordPress uses PersistentVolumes (PV) and PersistentVolumeClaims (PVC) to store data.
-WordPress uses Google Persistent Disk as storage to back the PVs.
+This solution is backed by PersistentVolumes (PV) and PersistentVolumeClaims (PVC) to store data.
+WordPress and MySQL deployments use Google Persistent Disk as storage to back the PVs.

 As we've discussed pod's root filesystems are ephemeral and are deleted when the pod is deleted or a node fails.